reynardmh/db-fabricator.js/Readme.md

 ## Extensible

-Currently db-fabricator only supports MySQL data store, but you can create an adaptor for any database.
+Currently db-fabricator only supports MySQL and Postgres data store, but you can create an adaptor for any database.
 Just implement a class that implements the `DataStoreAdaptor` interface.
 For an example, see the `MySQLAdaptor` implementation.